kindelia-archive/Kindelia/README.md

 Introduction
 ------------

-Litereum's design and implementation is, essentially, a massively distillation of Ethereum, taking away all the complex features that are either historical artifacts or optimizations, and keeping only the bare minimum required to establish a decentralized computer and smart-contract platform.
+Litereum's design and implementation is, essentially, a massive distillation of Ethereum, taking away all the complex features that are either historical artifacts or optimizations, and keeping only the bare minimum required to establish a decentralized computer and smart-contract platform.
 For comparison, our reference Python full node requires about **3000 lines of code**, while the